adulau/DIY-face-masks/README.md

 -   test design patterns without sewing machine
 -   import table with material tests
+-   printable version of patterns and instructions for diffusion to public in poor areas (feedback needed on specific awarness in such area)

 Pull requests are welcome if any amelioration is made on the patterns, technics and the project in general